garden-io/garden/docs/reference/action-types/Test/helm-pod.md

 [spec](#spec) > resource

-Specify a Kubernetes resource to derive the Pod spec from for the Run.
+Specify a Kubernetes resource to derive the Pod spec from for the Test.

-This resource will be selected from the manifests provided in this Run's `files` or `manifests` config field.
+This resource will be selected from the manifests provided in this Test's `files` or `manifests` config field.

-The following fields from the Pod will be used (if present) when executing the Run:
+The following fields from the Pod will be used (if present) when executing the Test:

 **Warning**: Garden will retain `configMaps` and `secrets` as volumes, but remove `persistentVolumeClaim` volumes from the Pod spec, as they might already be mounted.
 * `affinity`